 In Barcelona, Halloween is mostly known as All Saints Day, celebrated on November 1.
-On this day, people attend mass or cemeteries bringing flowers and candles to honour the dead.
-Catalans also celebrate La Castanyada which makes late October in Barcelona so unique.
-Modern American-style Halloween traditions also include costumes and fancy dress parties and various activities for entertaining kids.
+On this day, people attend mass or cemeteries bringing flowers and candles to honor the dead.
+Catalans also celebrate La Castanyada, which makes late October in Barcelona so unique.
+Modern American-style Halloween traditions also include costumes and fancy dress parties, and various activities for entertaining kids.

 Halloween Parties (October 31)

 October 31st is one of the liveliest nights in Barcelona, and you should definitely join in the fun.
-Many famous clubs in the city: Opium Mar, Shoko, Sala Apolo, and Monasterio, usually have decent Halloween celebrations.
-Disco Inferno at La Terrazza is often their closing party of the season.
-Pacha Barcelona, Xceed HQ and INPUT High Fidelity Dance Club also offer Halloween events.
+Many famous clubs in the city including Opium Mar, Shoko, Sala Apolo, and Monasterio, usually have decent Halloween celebrations.
+Disco Inferno at La Terrazza is often the closing party of the season.
+Pacha Barcelona, Xceed HQ, and INPUT High Fidelity Dance Club also offer Halloween events.

-Poble Espanyol holds a children's Halloween party, usually taking place from November 1st to November 3d.
+Poble Espanyol holds a children's Halloween party, usually taking place from November 1 to November 3.
 An open-air architectural museum is located near Fountains of Montjuïc.
 During Halloween, Poble Espanyol features incredible scary decorations and offers several fun activities: a treasure hunt with monstrous challenges, a fantastic terror tunnel, and frightening storytelling.
-And of course, there is a scary costume contest.
+And, of course, there is a scary costume contest.
 Also, enjoy delicious food offered by food trucks at the Plaza.
 More info on the official website.

 Spooky Scavenger Hunts

-Witch Fest in Sant Feliu Sasserra or Fira de les Bruixes (October 31–November 1)
+Witch Fest in Sant Feliu Sasserra or Fira de les Bruixes (October 31–November 1, 2020, canceled)

-Witch Fest is a Catalan cultural tradition that combines street theatre, history and the art fair showcasing traditional crafts of Sant Feliu Sasserra, a small town in Lluçanès, 1.5-hours drive from Barcelona.
+Witch Fest is a Catalan cultural tradition that combines street theatre, history, and the art fair showcasing traditional crafts of Sant Feliu Sasserra, a small town in Lluçanès, a 1.5-hours drive from Barcelona.
 In the early 17th century, Sant Feliu Sasserra witnessed a series of processes of witchcraft.
-In Catalonia alone 400 witches were hanged.
-On November 1, Sant Feliu Sasserra remembers those persecuted women.
-The festival begins on the night of October 31st.
-Fes-ta Witch features a party with live music, circus, speed painting and many more surprises.
+In Catalonia alone, 400 witches were hanged.
+On November 1, Sant Feliu Sasserra remembers the persecuted women.
+The festival begins on the night of October 31.
+Fes-ta Witch features a party with live music, circus, speed painting, and many more surprises.
 On the next day, the Witches Fair is held during the whole day.
 Visitors can shop for artisan products and local commerce.
 The fair culminates with theatrical performances retelling scary witch hunt stories.